RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./proto2js.md

    -min                    Minifies the output.

    -path=DIR               Adds a directory to the include path.

+   -legacy                 Includes legacy descriptors from google/protobuf/ if
+                           explicitly referenced.
 ```

 So, to create a JSON definition from the [tests/complex.proto](https://github.com/dcodeIO/ProtoBuf.js/blob/master/tests/complex.proto)